sim2000dg/homework1_ADM/README.md

 # homework1_ADM
-Repository for the first homework of the Algorithm Methods for Data Mining course @Sapienza
+Repository for the first homework of Algorithmic Methods for Data Mining @Sapienza

 In this repository there are three files and one directory.
 The three main files are: